Librarika/manual/docs/users.md

 Users are those who can administer or manage all the activities of your library depending on their role.
 They can log into the library dashboard and do regular managerial activities.
 They can also add or remove a user from the library.

+**Users vs Members:** Users and Members are different concepts in Librarika.
+Users are staff accounts with access to the library dashboard for managerial activities.
+Members (or Patrons) are library-specific records for people who borrow items.
+A person can be both a user and a member.
+For more details on members, see the [Members](members.md) page.

+**Editing user information:** User accounts are independent and can be linked to multiple libraries across the Librarika platform.
+As a library admin, you can change a user's role and permissions, but you cannot directly edit their personal details (name, email, etc.).
+Users manage their own personal information through their Account Settings by clicking on their profile icon.

 ## List Users

 Users is the section where you can see all the list of users based on their roles.
 They have access to the library and can do all the regular managerial workings of the library.